 We regret any inconvenience or concern this may cause you.
 To help prevent a similar incident from occurring in the future, we have provided extensive training to our employees regarding phishing emails and other cybersecurity issues, and have enhanced existing security measures.
-If you have any questions, please call <<XXX-XXX-XXXX-XXXX>>, Monday through Friday, <<X:XX a.m. to X:XX p.m.>>, Central Time.
+If you have any questions, please call 1-???-????, Monday through Friday, 8:00 a.m. to 5:30 p.m.
+Central Time, excluding major U.S. national holidays.